 Yeah, I said what I said.

 I’ve seen The Love Witch billed as both horror and horror-comedy.
-Surely the remorseless Elaine (Samantha Robinson) ranks among such classic Technicolor sociopaths as Tippi Hedron in Marnie, Gene Tierney in Leave Her To Heaven, or Jessica Walter in Play Misty For Me.
+Surely the remorseless Elaine (Samantha Robinson) ranks among such classic Technicolor sociopaths as Gene Tierney in Leave Her To Heaven, or Jessica Walter in Play Misty For Me.

 But if I have to choose between straight-up horror versus horror-comedy, I’m inclined to go with the latter.
 To be sure, the comedy is fairly black fairly often.
 Not gallows humor black like Harold And Maude, but ironically black like Hush…Hush, Sweet Charlotte.

-There’s also a high camp factor here: the Playtex Living Gloves Elaine wears while making potions (important for all the dying to come), Wayne (Jeffrey Vincent Parise) literally sweeping Elaine off her feet, her leg cross as he does so, the phallic-looking steak Elaine cooks for dinner, her Divine/Pink Flamingos-shade of blue eyeshadow, and so much more.
+There’s also a high camp factor here: the Playtex Living Gloves Elaine wears while making potions (important for all the dying to come); Wayne (Jeffrey Vincent Parise) literally sweeping Elaine off her feet, her legs crossed and toes pointed as he does so; the phallic-looking steak Elaine cooks for dinner; her Divine/Pink Flamingos-shade of blue eyeshadow.
 The devil, you might say, is in the details.